HomeImage ToolsRotate Image Online Free

 Open Image Studio →

-What is rotate image?
+What is rotate image online free?

 Photos taken on mobile phones are often saved sideways or upside-down due to camera orientation sensors.
 Rotating and flipping corrects orientation for sharing, printing, and uploading.
-PixlUtils rotates images entirely in your browser with no upload - supports 90°, 180°, 270° rotation and horizontal/vertical flip.
+Vakru rotates images entirely in your browser with no upload - supports 90°, 180°, 270° rotation and horizontal/vertical flip.
 Bulk process up to 50 files at once.
 Free, no signup.

 Rotate 90°, 180°, or 270° clockwiseFlip horizontally or verticallyCombine rotation and flip in one stepBulk rotate up to 50 images at onceExport as JPG, PNG, or WebP100% browser-based - no upload